lucasfernandoprojects/hand-sign-detection/README.md

 ![Annotation of the photo 6 class 0.](https://github.com/lucasfernandoprojects/hand-sign-detection/blob/main/photos-readme/annotation-of-img-6-class-0.jpg)

+With the data labeled, I was ready to train the model.
+This was the most time-consuming part of the project.
+I tried several approaches to find the best solution.

+After days of trial and error, I decided to use [YOLO](https://docs.ultralytics.com/) (You Only Look Once), a real-time object detection algorithm.
+YOLO is built on a deep CNN architecture and is known for its high accuracy and reliability.
+Applying YOLO to my dataset solved the hand seal detection problem effectively.

+Once the model was trained, I downloaded it and wrote a Python script to use the AI with my webcam in real-time, displaying the predictions on the screen.

 A detailed tutorial about this project was posted on [YouTube](https://www.youtube.com/watch?v=mIE9g0209xk&t=6s).
+Hope you find it helpful :)